John Rey Tiangco: Mayor of Navotas (2022–present)

-Tiangco (left) during the 2023 Metro Manila Film Festival Parade of Stars on December 16, 2023.
+Tiangco (left) with Malabon mayor Jeannie Sandoval (center) and MMDA chair Romando S. Artes (right) during the 2023 Metro Manila Film Festival Parade of Stars on December 16, 2023.

 Tiangco ran for mayor of Navotas in 2022, switching places with his brother Toby once again, under Partido Navoteño.
 He eventually won the elections, earning his fourth nonconsecutive term as mayor.
 He received 80,908 votes over his closest opponent, RC Cruz of Aksyon, who received 44,970 votes.

+Other endeavors

+Tiangco is the secretary-general of the Philippine Tennis Association.
+He helped plan and organize the Philippine Women's Open, the first-ever WTA event in the Philippines.